ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Configuration with provisioning system

-Alternatively, it is possible to configure data sources using configuration files with Grafana’s provisioning system.
-To read about how it works, including all the settings that you can set for this data source, refer to [Provisioning Grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) documentation.
+Alternatively, Grafana's provisioning system allows you to configure data sources using configuration files.
+To read about how it works, including all the settings you can set for this data source, refer to the [Provisioning Grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) documentation.

 ### Authentication

-The Grafana plugin supports next [authentication methods](../reference/ydb-sdk/auth.md): Anonymous, Access Token, Metadata, Service Account Key and Static Credentials.
+The Grafana plugin supports the following [authentication methods](../reference/ydb-sdk/auth.md): Anonymous, Access Token, Metadata, Service Account Key and Static Credentials.

 Below is an example config for authenticating a {{ ydb-short-name }} data source using username and password: